-The present study concluded that the use of potential bio stimulators such as cells from the vascular stromal fraction and mesenchymal stem cells from adipose tissue, exosomes, microRNA, and platelet-rich plasma, as well as the molecules secreted by these cells, can contribute to the successful process of cervicofacial liposculpture, to promote neovascularization and stabilization of fat grafting or fat reduction.
-Furthermore, studies have shown that the use of adipose tissue plus platelet-rich plasma led to the presence of more pronounced inflammatory infiltrates and greater vascular reactivity, increased vascular permeability, and certain reactivity of the nervous component, noting that the addition of 20% plateletrich plasma activated with platelet-rich plasma calcium to adipose tissue grafts can enhance the results of regenerative and aesthetic facial surgeries.
+It was concluded that the use of potential biostimulators such as stromal vascular fraction cells and mesenchymal stem cells from adipose tissue, exosomes, microRNA, and PRP, as well as the molecules secreted by these cells, can contribute to the successful process cervicofacial liposculpture, promote to neovascularization and stabilization of fat grafting or fat reduction.
+Furthermore, studies have shown that the use of adipose tissue added to PRP led to the presence of more pronounced inflammatory infiltrates and greater vascular reactivity, increased vascular permeability, and some reactivity of the nervous component, highlighting that the addition of 20% PRP-activated with calcium hydrochloride to adipose tissue grafts can enhance the results of regenerative and aesthetic facial surgeries.